Google Project Aristotle: How to build more effective teams

 Though it’s natural to feel this way, it’s also not impossible to overcome.
 Once you stop seeing constructive feedback as negative you can prevent your brain from eliciting these kinds of reactions.

 Before you receive feedback, you should be thinking about what professional goals you would like to set for yourself.
-If you’re willing to develop professionally, you are not opening yourself to any kind of feedback.
+If you’re not willing to develop professionally, you are not opening yourself to any kind of feedback.

 Creating goals will bring several benefits: on the one hand, this can create focus for you put your efforts towards.
 On the other hand, goals can enable stronger alignment between company objectives, team and personal goals.
 Lastly, having goals gives you an opportunity to regularly check progress and have conversations around your development.